egberts/attrs-list/README.md

 # attrs-list
-Making python-attrs work with list type during serialization
+Making python-attrs work with list type during serialization, particularly with deep nesting of classes.